f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 # Notes

-- In case you have an HA cluster, the application services will be re-deploy on the other BIG-IP pair ``bigip2_target`` (step 5).
+- The application services will be re-deploy on ``bigip1_target`` (step 5).
+- During the first step where the config is backup, the role backup both AS3 declaration using target for both devices (HA use case only).
 - The Analytics history on BIG-IQ for this device won't be lost but BIG-IQ won't collect analytics when the device is removed then re-added to the BIG-IQ.
 - The re-discover & re-import of the device specified will use the following conflict resolution policy **Use BIG-IP** by default.
 - If you had users assigned to the AS3 or Legacy application services in the device, you will need to re-assign the application services roles to those users after the role is executed